 On June 1st 1935 the manager of Clock Face Colliery, T. W. Shaw, died while playing golf on Hindley Hall links, near Wigan.
 He appears to have been replaced by Herbert Price, who was certainly manager in 1939.
 On February 24th 1937, an unnamed miner was killed down the colliery after completing his normal shift and being told to undertake overtime.
 Joe Tinker MP raised the case in the House of Commons and Captain Crookshank, the Secretary of State for Mines, replied that there had been no contravention of the law.
 The usual coal cutter machineman had been absent through illness and so the miner who lost his life had simply been asked to deputise.

-As stated earlier, miners could take some time to succumb to their injuries after suffering an accident.
-However the death of Charles Thompson of Gartons Lane in Providence Hospital in St.Helens on January 26th 1939 after a period of seven years, was probably a record.
+As stated earlier miners could take time to succumb to their injuries after suffering an accident and the death of Charles Thompson of Gartons Lane in Providence Hospital on January 26th 1939 took place seven years after he’d been hurt.
 Six weeks later at a meeting of Whiston Rural Council it was stated that Gorsey Lane was subject to flooding whenever there was heavy rain.
 As a result the colliers at Clock Face had to wade through two feet of water to reach their bicycles after finishing work.
 A surveyor told the meeting that the flooding was due to a lack of surface water sewers.

 The above photograph is likely to have been taken in late 1938 or early 1939 and as well as the colliery yard, shows the site of the proposed new baths / offices on the opposite side of Gorsey Lane.
 These were planned to be constructed to the left of the path that leaves the lane and heads towards the St Helens / Widnes Railway.
 At the end of the path mineworkers could turn left for Clock Face Bridge, or right for Hawthorn Road in Sutton Leach.
 The large building on the top left of the photo served as both the colliery manager’s house and the colliery office.
 The manager’s family occupied the left half of the building and its upstairs bedrooms, with the office on the right, which included personnel involved in land sales, timekeeping, pay etc. The brick building to its right along Gorsey Lane, with the porch over one side is likely to have been the colliery lamp/tally room.
 At the end of the building you can just see the rear of the vehicle, which was used by the colliery safety/rescue team to take injured personnel to hospital, or assist in colliery incidents.
 The longer building to the right would likely be the building that housed the rescue team's equipment, as well as its specialised simulated training facilities, which were discussed in part 1 of these pages.